obverse Chapter 18· | Turning Signs (Contents) | References | blog |

 The mystic who studies Torah is meditating on the Name of God.
 He sees through the text into the texture of divine life. … The Zohar may abandon the literal sense of a verse or, conversely, employ the technique of mystical literalness, reading hyperliterally.A ‘hyperliteral’ reading treats the letters of the alphabet as meaningful in themselves, actually as the fundamental units of significance.
 A focus on syntax can also furnish unconventional readings of scripture.
 The very beginning of the Torah, Genesis 1:1, receives such a reading in Zohar 1:15a:— Daniel Matt (1983, 31)

 With this beginning, the unknown concealed one created the palace.
 This palace is called Elohim, God.
-The secret is: Bereshit bara Elohim, With beginning, _____ created God.The Zohar's Aramaic rendering takes the word order in the Hebrew as signifying that Elohim (representing the third sefirah, Binah) is created by means of (‘with’) ‘the point of Hokhmah’ (the second sefirah), but the ultimate/intimate source of creation is ineffable (yet can be called Keter (‘Crown’) or Ayin (‘Nothingness’)). [next]— ZP I.110)
+The secret is: Bereshit bara Elohim, With beginning, _____ created God.The Zohar's Aramaic rendering takes the word order in the Hebrew as signifying that Elohim (representing the third sefirah, Binah) is created by means of (‘with’) ‘the point of Hokhmah’ (the second sefirah), but the ultimate/intimate source of creation is ineffable (yet can be called Keter (‘Crown’) or Ayin (‘Nothingness’)).
+This is an example of how the use of words in stories (such as myths) can create intersubjective realities that make an observable difference to actual behavior in the real world. [next]— ZP I.110)

 Man does not weave the web of life, he is merely a strand in it.
 Whatever he does to the web, he does to himself.